 Safety assessments will be performed during Screening, on Day -1 prior to dosing, and at specified time points.
 PEs, vital sign measurements, and clinical laboratory tests will be conducted, and AEs will be monitored to assess safety.
-The total participation time (eg, CRU confinement time for study procedures) for each participant in this study is approximately 18 days/17 nights (excluding screening and follow-up contact).
+The total participation time (eg, CRU confinement time for study procedures) for each participant in this study is approximately 13 days/12 nights (excluding screening and follow-up contact).
+Participants will be discharged in T3, Study Day 13 following completion of all assessments.